--- ---Introduction to the BDFPA--------

 All BDFPA events and activities take place against the background of the Association's total and unequivocal commitment to a policy of rigorous drug control.
 Our drug testing programme is funded entirely from members' subscriptions, and conducted by a network of approved sampling officers around the UK.
+Tests are conducted at the World renowned Kings College London WADA Laboratory.
 Our anti-doping policy is guided by the WADA code, although test refusals or anabolic positives normally result in an automatic life ban, the only organisation to impose a total restriction on Drug Cheats, subject to appeal.
-In 2012 over 70 drug tests were conducted by the BDFPA whilst 2013 saw over 100 something never achieved by any other organisation at that time.
-This was eclipsed in 2015 when the association tested over 220 individuals, almost 25% of its membership.
-The BDFPA test results are posted for all to view demonstrating our commitment to open reporting and as an organisation we complete nearly as much as 10 times more tests than other federations.
+In the last 10 years the BDFPA has excelled in its Drugs Testing provision and at the 2018 National Full Power over 25% of competitors were tested something unmatched in any other organisation.
+The BDFPA test results are posted for all to view demonstrating our commitment to open reporting and as an organisation we complete far more tests than other federations.

 The BDFPA’s commitment to combatting drugs in sport see it as the only body recognised and affiliated to The Army, Navy and Royal Air Force Powerlifting Associations.